Step-by-Step Small Group/Cell Group Meeting Plan

 Step 3.
 Read the memory verse as a group.

-If the book you are studying has a memory verse, read this verse out loud as a group.
+If the chapter or book you are studying has a memory verse, read this verse out loud as a group.
 Encourage everyone to memorize it.

 Step 4.
 Review key points in the pages you are studying.